 Also when I say Waltz takes a back seat it is only brief, basically just on their way to Candieland.
 Waltz has a very good scene with Django's wife Broomhilda that is very amusing thanks to Waltz's expert delivery.
 Even better though is the scene where they all have dinner.
 DiCaprio, Jackson, and Waltz are just terrific here as they all play together.
 They are hilarious the way they trade the barbs with DiCaprio portraying Calvin's attempted sophistication, Jackson portraying Stephen purposeful lack of sophistication, and Waltz portraying honest sophistication.
 They work together just perfectly and make the scene work extremely well the way they just make entertaining but also the way Waltz sets up the ruse Schultz is playing all the while Stephen is detecting the ruse.

 I will say this paragraph covers the severe SPOILERS of the film.
 After the ruse is detected and Schultz is forced to do things Calvin's way Waltz is terrific in subtle showing the slow moral anger that builds in Schultz.
 Waltz is outstanding in his last scene as Waltz finally shows Schultz let lose with his disgust against what he was repressing beforehand, and it is a powerful moment for the end of his performance.
 He though still ends his performance so brilliantly by showing his charm just one more time before he exits the film.
-I must say how good he is makes the last part of the film much harder to get through than it should have.
-I have never missed a character more in a film than year that Schultz and the credit needs to go to Schultz for doing so.
+I must say how good he is makes the last part of the film much harder to get through than it should have been.
+I have never missed a character more in a film this year than Schultz and the credit needs to go to Waltz for doing so.

 Christoph Waltz is amazing because he not only made his character exceedingly entertaining but as well even towed along Jamie Foxx to make his performance tolerable.
 He honestly is the man who makes the entire film work.
 Without him the film could easily could have devolved into just an abundance of violence lacking the charm and fun necessary for the film.
 I would say this is particularly true as I do feel that the ending of the film does devolve into that a bit, and Waltz is absent from the conclusion.
 All I can say is this is just a brilliant performance as Christoph Waltz pulls such a terrific character that does not feel for a moment like he is just coasting on his previous work.
 All I can really say that lead or supporting this just a great performance either way, and simply is either one of the best lead or supporting performances of the year.